vecnathewhisperd0/mandb/docs/HACKING.md

 their non-'x' siblings.

 `appendstr()` provides manageable string concatenation.
 Use it where appropriate.
-Remember to terminate its argument list with a NULL.
+Remember to terminate its argument list with `nullptr`.
 In many cases, `xasprintf()` from Gnulib may be more readable.

 If you're calling any of the `is*()` or `to*()` functions in `<ctype.h>`,